Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Proof overview

 \subsection{Upper bounds}

 We first sketch the proof approach for upper bounding the mixing time and relaxation time.
-Let $G^* = (V,E)$ be the star graph on $b+1$ vertices, i.e., the complete tree $T_1$ of height $1$ with $b$ leaves, and $H$ be the height of the complete tree $T_H$, i.e., $H = \lfloor \log_b n \rfloor$.
+Let $G^* = (V,E)$ be the star graph on $b+1$ vertices, that is, the complete tree $T_1$ of height $1$ with $b$ leaves, and $H$ be the height of the complete tree $T_H$, that is, $H = \lfloor\log_b n \rfloor$.
 Let $\tau^*$ be the relaxation time of the Glauber dynamics on the star graph $G^*$ using $k$ colors.

+We use the following decomposition result of Lucier and Molloy \cite {Molloy}, which is an application of the block dynamics technique (see Proposition 3.4 in~\cite{Martinelli-lecturenotes}) to the Glauber dynamics on the complete trees combined with an earlier result proved by Berger et al. which shows that the relaxation time of this special block dynamics is the same as that of the Glauber dynamics on the star graph (see Claim 2.9 in~\cite{BKMP}). \begin{theorem} The relaxation time $\Trel$ of the Glauber dynamics on the complete tree of height $H$ with branching factor $b$ satisfies